lanye74/lumberjack/README.md

 	- and then popup for "click here to see what's changed"?
 	- in the future if i need closable modals, make sure to use shallow routing - push history so the native back button will close it
 - perhaps: confetti on log submission?
+- note: with how much backend work i'm slowly accruing, this may become a 3.0.0

 ### 2.8.0
 make app even easier (and more invasive)